Student: Canada

 In Canadian English, the term "college" usually refers to a technical, trades, applied arts, applied technology, or applied science school or community college.
-These are post-secondary institutions typically granting two-year diplomas certificates, diplomas, associate degrees and (in some cases) bachelor's degrees.
-The French acronym specific to public institutions within Quebec’s system of pre-university and technical education is CEGEP (Collège d'enseignement général et professionnel, "college of general and professional education").
-CEGEP is a collegiate level institution in Quebec that most students typically enrols in, whether to learn a trade or applied discipline or to qualify for entrance to university in the Quebec education system.
+These are post-secondary institutions typically granting two-year certificates, diplomas or associate degrees and (in some cases) three-year bachelor's degrees.
+The French acronym specific to public institutions within Quebec's system of pre-university and technical education is CEGEP (Collège d'enseignement général et professionnel, "college of general and professional education").
+CEGEP is a collegiate level institution in Quebec that most students typically enrol in, whether to learn a trade or applied discipline or to qualify for entrance to university in the Quebec education system.
 (In Ontario and Alberta, there are also institutions that only grant undergraduate degrees which are designated university colleges to differentiate them from universities, which have both undergraduate and graduate programs.)

 In Canada, there is a strong distinction between "college" and "university".
 In conversation, one specifically would say either "they are going to university" (i.e., studying for a three- or four-year degree at a university) or "they are going to college" (i.e., studying at a technical/career training).

 A Canadian post-secondary college is generally geared for individuals seeking applied careers, while universities are geared for individuals seeking more academic careers.

 University students are generally classified as first, second, third or fourth-year students, and the American system of classifying them as "freshmen", "sophomores", "juniors" and "seniors" is seldom used or even understood in Canada.
 In some occasions, they can be called "senior ones", "twos", "threes" and "fours".

 United States

 In the United States, the first official year of schooling is called kindergarten, which is why the students are called kindergarteners.
 Kindergarten is optional in most states, but few students skip this level.
-Pre-kindergarten, also known as "preschool" (and sometimes shortened to "Pre-K") is becoming a standard of education as academic expectations for the youngest students continue to rise.
-Many public schools offer pre-kindergarten programs.
+Preschool is for kids ages 2 to 5 pre-K is specifically designed for ages 4 to 5 in the year before kindergarten.
+Pre-K programs are more about kindergarten readiness.

-In the United States, there are 12 years of mandatory schooling.
-The first eight are solely referred to by numbers (e.g. 1st grade, 5th grade) so students may be referred to as 1st graders, 5th graders, then once in middle school, they are referred to as 6th, 7th, and 8th graders.
-Upon entering high school, grades 9 through 12 (high school) also have alternate names for students, namely freshman, sophomore, junior and senior.
+In the United States, it varies from state, though there are 9 to 13 years of mandatory schooling.
+The first six are called elementary school, and go from kindergarten to 5th grade.
+Middle school is 6th, 7th and 8th grade.
+High school is 9th to 12th grade.
+They have alternate names for students, namely freshman, sophomore, junior and senior.
 The actual divisions of which grade levels belong to which division (whether elementary, middle, junior high, or high school) is a matter decided by state or local jurisdictions.

-College students are often called Freshmen, Sophomores, Juniors, and Seniors for each of the four years unless their undergraduate program calls for more than the traditional four years.
+College students are often called freshmen, sophomores, juniors, and seniors.
+They are called super seniors if they are doing more than the traditional four years.